 Thanksgiving has its traditional sides, like stuffing and mashed potatoes, but what about Easter, springtime’s big food holiday?
 While the Easter menu may not be as firmly entrenched in tradition as Thanksgiving (except for maybe ham), there’s no shortage of ideas for creating a mouthwatering meal that, like Thanksgiving, celebrates the best of the season.
-Here are some of the favorite sides you might see on our tables on April 1.
+Here are some of the favorite sides you might see on our tables this Easter.

 Potatoes: It’s not a holiday without potatoes, we say, and mashed are always a lovely option for the Easter table.
 But these hasselback potatoes are cheesy and creamy like scalloped potatoes and a perfect match with ham (or lamb, if that’s your Easter entrée of choice).
 And you can never go wrong with tender-skinned new potatoes; toss them with fresh spring herbs like chives, tarragon or mint to enhance their fresh flavor even more.
 If you’re looking for a carb-friendly option that mimics potatoes, try this mashed cauliflower recipe – so delicious!

 Veggies: We love it when spring’s first asparagus, peas and spinach make their debut in produce aisles, and use the Easter table to showcase some of our favorites of the season.
 Spears of asparagus are as iconic on the Easter table as cranberry sauce is on the Thanksgiving table, but here’s a broccoli twist that could shake things up a bit – in a good way!
 And carrots are delightful when they’re glazed with orange juice and honey.
 Fresh spring garlic gives these green beans and mixed vegetables their distinct aroma and flavor.